-The ruling on the shabka and the cost of readying the marital house after breaking off
+The ruling on the shabka and the cost of readying the marital house after breaking off an engagement

 My daughter's fiancé broke off their engagement.
 What is the ruling on the shabka he gave her?
 We bought the furniture with his knowledge and participation and now we are forced to sell it for a reduced price.
 Am I to bear this financial loss alone?

 Preludes to marriage

 The engagement, recitation of the surat Al-Fatiha, receiving the dowry and accepting the shabka (jewelry traditionally presented to the bride from the groom) and gifts are all from among the preliminaries of marriage.
 They are considered a promise of marriage provided the marriage contract has not been concluded with the pillars and conditions prescribed by Islamic law.
 It is customary to hold an engagement before conducting the marriage contract to allow both families to become better acquainted with each other.